-The proponent seeks to develop the site in two precincts; an office development and a residential/mixed use development with ground level commercial uses fronting onto Constitution Avenue.
+The proponent seeks to develop the site in two precincts; an office development (this application) and a residential/mixed use development with ground level commercial uses fronting onto Constitution Avenue (subject to separate Works Approval WA102646).

 A Master Plan and Master Plan Implementation Strategy (as required by the Crown Lease) for the precinct have been prepared for the site.